 Many folks also prefer going to Nanaimo bars and checking for the donuts at the local Tim Hortons coffee shop.

 Interestingly, you can shop for different international cuisine as Canada is a country of immigrants, and its food reflects this process.

 Again, in Canada, alcohol is illegal, but more than 80 percent of the entire population enjoys alcoholic beverages.
 Many could prefer a bottle of beer or even a glass of wine to liquor, while some could demand Canada’s national drink known as Caesar.

 Typical activities across Canada vary a lot as this depends on the region, as well as the time of the year.
 For example, some Canadians enjoy playing ice hockey on a frozen pond.

 Also, Canada isn’t recognized for party-all-night than counties like the United Kingdom and South Africa.
 Perhaps, we enjoy a thriving arts scene with music, art galleries, and others.
 Some of our indigenous artists include Kenojuak Ashevak, Brian Jungen, Bill Reid, and many more.

 If you’re looking to relocate to Canada or wanting to know more, here are the key facts every expat should know.
 Before we dive into the facts, you must understand where the country is located.

-- When you arrive in the country for the first time, and you ship goods, you must appear in persons to the customs officials to clear them.
+When you arrive in the country for the first time, and you ship goods, you must appear in person to the customs officials to clear them.

-- The country’s most celebrated national holiday in the Canada day, which is on the 1st of July.
+The country’s most celebrated national holiday in Canada day, which is on the 1st of July.